kgateway-dev/kgateway/docs/content/introduction/traffic_management/_index.md

 #### Traffic shadowing

 You can control the rollout of changes using canary releases or blue-green deployments with Upstream Groups.
 The downside to using either feature is that your are working with live traffic.
-As bugs or issues are discovered with the new release, clients are encountering problems with the site.
+Real clients are consuming the new version of your service, with potentially negative consequences.
 An alternative is to shadow the client traffic to your new release, while still processing the original request normally.
-[Traffic shadowing]({{% versioned_link_path fromRoot="/gloo_routing/virtual_services/routes/routing_features/shadowing/" %}}) makes a copy of an incoming request and sends it out-of-band to the new version of the software, without altering the original request.
+[Traffic shadowing]({{% versioned_link_path fromRoot="/gloo_routing/virtual_services/routes/routing_features/shadowing/" %}}) makes a copy of an incoming request and sends it out-of-band to the new version of your service, without altering the original request.

 ---